Banned Books Week: United States event

 The event has been held during the last full week of September since 1982.
 Banned Books Week is intended to encourage readers to examine challenged literary works and to promote intellectual freedom in libraries, schools, and bookstores.
 Its goal is "to teach the importance of our First Amendment rights and the power of literature, and to draw attention to the danger that exists when restraints are imposed on the availability of information in a free society."
 Offering Banned Books Week kits, the ALA sells posters, buttons, and bookmarks to celebrate the event.

 Educational facilities celebrate banned and challenged books during this week, often creating displays and programs around the awareness campaign.
 Additionally, booksellers sponsor activities and events in support of Banned Books Week.
 Some retailers create window displays, while others invite authors of banned and challenged materials to speak at their stores, as well as funding annual essay contests about freedom of expression.
 Educational facilities and booksellers also sponsor "read outs," allowing participants to read aloud passages from their favorite banned books.

 International event

 Amnesty International celebrates Banned Books Week by directing attention to individuals "persecuted because of the writings that they produce, circulate or read."
 Its web site documents "focus cases" annually which show individuals who have been reportedly killed, incarcerated, or otherwise harassed by national authorities around the world, and urge people to "take action" to help it in partnership with its "Urgent Action Network" by contacting authorities regarding human rights violations.
 They also provide updates to cases from previous years, giving a history and current status of people who have been allegedly persecuted for their writings.
 The cases include individuals from Azerbaijan, China, Cuba, Egypt, Gambia, Iran, Myanmar, Russia, and Sri Lanka.

+Some libraries outside the United States have participated in the campaign.
+In 2016, for the first time in the UK, Islington Libraries participated in the campaign.
+Then Islington council member Asima Shaikh noted that “Islington – one-time home of George Orwell, with its rich history of radical thought, creative expression, and innovation – is the perfect place to celebrate Banned Books Week."